Shivani and Aakash Patel, Alila Fort Bishangarh

 “We wanted our venue to be the idyllic choice for an adventurous escapade, perfect for an intimate celebration that was both modern and traditional and made a statement.
 A combination of Indian heritage, regality, and exclusivity, Alila Fort Bishangarh was a perfect choice.”

 Hosted at Nazarra overlooking the beauty of Bishangarh and the surrounding Aravalli Hills, the Welcome Party was a vibrant Rajasthani affair with sand-pit cooking.
 The chef used traditional cooking methods with Handi and Kulhads to bring an earthiness to each dish while guests enjoyed live appetizers that were being served over an open flame.
-Imagined as a Sufi night, the decor exuded Moroccan vibes that were complimented by a soulful performance by Alish Mohan.
+Imagined as a Sufi night, the decor exuded Moroccan vibes with marshalls and an abundance of candles for an ethereal feel and completed by a soulful performance by Alish Mohan.

-The next morning began with high-octane Mehndi and Garba, with a power-packed performance that reflected both Gujarati and Rajasthani culture.
+The next morning began with high-octane Mehndi and Garba festivities, with a power-packed performance that reflected both Gujarati and Rajasthani culture.
 Everyone was dressed in outfits and sarees in vivid Patola, a traditional handcrafted Gujarati art form considered by many to be priceless heirlooms.

-From the illuminated entrance with cold pyros to the dreamy canopy of delicate shimmery crystals and beaded strings giving a 3D appeal to the stage, the Sangeet was a magical night.
-Long rectangular tables gave the occasion an intimate feel while Pyrotechnic Performances made for some memorable moments.
+From the illuminated entrance with cold pyros to the mirror-work stage and the dreamy canopy of delicate shimmery crystals and beaded strings giving a 3D appeal to the stage, the Sangeet was a magical night.
+Long rectangular tables gave the occasion an intimate feel while bamboo lounges created a unique element.
+Pyrotechnic Performances by professional fire artists made for some memorable moments.
 The couple and their loved ones enjoyed an evening of music and merriment, mingling seamlessly through the night.

 The final day began with a brunch, followed by a royal wedding celebration.
-They tied the knot on a floating mandap on the pool with the majestic Fort on the Left, the Aravalli Hills flanking their backdrop, and magical mist all around.
-The morning function saw ethereal, all-white decor with exotic flowers while their guests all wore pastel hues.
+To fulfill her wish of a beach wedding, the couple tied the knot on a floating mandap over the pool, with the majestic Fort on the Left, the Aravalli Hills flanking their backdrop, and magical mist all around.
+The morning function saw ethereal, all-white decor to honor the bride’s love of white flowers, with over 50,000 floral stems that were used in creating the beautiful aisle and Mandap.
+The couple were excited and full of joy as the bride went to welcome her groom and danced in his baraat.
+To make an unforgettable memory, a live mandap painter was hired who drew the mandap in all its picturesque glory.

-Bringing the multi-day celebrations to a grand conclusion, the couple hosted a Cocktail hour with Hors d-oeuvres followed by a traditional black-tie dinner.
-The evening was one full of cheers, laughter, and love as they danced the night away.
+Bringing the multi-day celebrations to a grand conclusion, the couple hosted a Cocktail hour with Hors d-oeuvres followed by a traditional black-tie dinner to honor their connection to America.
+The evening was one full of speeches, cheers, laughter, and love as they danced the night away.

 Advice for couples